If you loved Crouching Tiger, Hidden Dragon: Sword of Destiny, try Master Z: Ip Man Legacy

 What they share

-Both films are directed by Yuen Woo-Ping, and they sit in Action / Drama territory.
+Both films are directed by Yuen Woo-Ping, and they both carry the playful mood tag, and they sit in Action / Drama territory.
 If that's the register that drew you to Crouching Tiger, Hidden Dragon: Sword of Destiny, the second film will land in a comparable space — through a different lens.

 What Master Z: Ip Man Legacy is